Cost Update

 Flooring Cost in Columbus

-Flooring installation in Columbus averages $2,894 in May 2026.
-Learn about local labor trends, material costs, and how to save on your renovation.
+Flooring installation in Columbus averages $3,073 in June 2026.
+Learn about local labor rates, material costs, and how to save on your renovation.

 Estimate for your project